-In the middle of a busy week it is helpful to take time out to read God’s word and pray together.
+In the middle of the week we meet to take time out to read God’s Word and pray together.
 On Tuesday evening at 8pm groups meet in our homes in Cloyne and Killeagh/Castlemartyr.
-Groups meet in Midleton on Wednesday at 8pm and in Lismore on Thursday at 8pm.
 Please email us if you are interested in joining us for Bible study during the week or have any other questions.

 ‘Do everything without grumbling and arguing, so that you may become blameless and pure, children of God without fault in a warped and crooked generation.
 Then you will shine among them like stars in the sky as you hold firmly to the word of life.’
 Philippians 2:14-16a